antixenoinitiative/axiwiki/builds.md

 ![krait-mk-ii.png](/img/krait-mk-ii.png =250x){.align-right}
 #### **Krait Mk.II**

 The Krait can fit 3x Large and 2x Medium Enchanced AX Multi-Cannons (for Scouts) or Missile Racks (for Orthrus).
 It can also be useful to swap 1x Medium rail for a Thermal Vent Beam Laser, for tagging Orthrus targets at range.  the Krait has high mobility to keep targets in range or disengage.
 Overlal, this build has strong all-round performance with great endurance, power and speed, and reasonable damage output.
+The Missile variant is also particularly useful for clearing the Banshee skimmer-type missile launchers from Spire sites.

 - Speed: ⭐⭐⭐⭐⭐
 - Agility: ⭐⭐⭐⭐